 Understanding Texas Motorcycle Laws and Regulations

 All motorcycles are required to meet certain specifications before they can be ridden on Texas roads.
 These include mandatory turn signals (for models built in 1960 and newer) and handlebars cannot exceed 15” above the seat.
-Texas does accept motorcycle licenses issued in other states.
-Here are some other regulations to be aware of:
+Unlike lawyer licensing, Texas does accept motorcycle licenses issued in other states.
+Here are some other regulations our attorneys want you to be aware of:

 - To carry a passenger, there must be a seat for the passenger

 - A footrest for the passenger is not required

 - All motorcycles must have regular safety inspections

 - Mufflers are not required